Yin Jiao (deity): As a deity

-In the Warring States period, Tai Sui had become a god/gods in the popular astronomy, but there is no record of worshiping the Taisui Xingjun in the documents before the Han dynasty, with the earliest record found in Wang Chong's Lunheng.
+In the Warring States period, Tai Sui had become a god/gods in the popular astrology, but there is no record of worshiping the Taisui Xingjun in the documents before the Han dynasty, with the earliest record found in Wang Chong's Lunheng.
 There are several legends related to it, usually about people disrespecting or ignoring Taisui Xingjun and suffering disaster.
 For example, in Taiping Guangji, there is a tale of a house that was destroyed and a clan being wiped out because the basement was built without believing in the danger of unearthing Tai Sui as the underground flesh (Feng).